 You can find this tutorial in Spanish here: Cómo Saber Si la Transmisión Ya Falló (3.8L GM 4T60-E/4T65-E) (at: autotecnico-online.com).

-Automatic Transmission in Your GM Vehicle
+Basics Of The 4T60-E (4T65-E) Automatic Transmission In Your GM Vehicle

 Depending on the year of your GM vehicle, it'll either use the 4T60-E or the 4T65-E automatic transmission (technically, it's called a transaxle).
 These two are not interchangeable.